-The Society's financial position and results of operations as of and for the year ended March 31, 2020 have not been materially impacted by the COVID-19 pandemic.
-Given the current situation, the Society anticipates they may experience increased supply and administrative costs in order to adhere with government directives, but expect that those costs will be partially offset by savings in other areas such as travel and some wages.
+The Society's financial position and results of operations as of and for the year ended March 31, 2021 have not been negatively impacted by the COVID-19 pandemic.
+As with the 2021 year, the Society anticipates they may still experience increased supply and administrative costs in order to adhere to government directives, but expect that those costs will be partially offset by additional funding received and by savings in other areas such as travel and wages.